The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments

 To the Licensing Authority and all the Responsible Authorities - see appendix two for a list of responsible authorities.

 Is there any other information I must send with the forms?

 For the licensing authority you must enclose the correct fee.
 Cheques to be made payable to the London Borough of Tower Hamlets.
-See Appendix 1 for information on the correct fee.
+See appendix one for information on the correct fee.

 - the extent of the boundary of the building